shipshapecode/website-nuxt/blog/posts/2020-07-09-miragejs-graphql-tools.md

 While this works across many different application stacks, it has traditionally been used expecting a REST style API and it's not completely turn-key for some technologies such as GraphQL.
 A number of folks, including the Mirage core team, have been working on the best workflows to make that an easier experience, but it is not yet [robustly documented](https://miragejs.com/docs/comparison-with-other-tools/#graphql-query-mocking).
 While that is underway, this is how we decided to improve our workflow as the code base grows.

 Recently, we needed to apply simulation for a Javascript application using GraphQL.
-During so, we worked on some utilities to streamline the developer experience for updates and maintanence.
+As part of the implementation, we worked on some utilities to streamline the developer experience for updates and maintenance.
 The examples for dealing with this are for a very basic use case.

 ```js
 import { createServer } from 'miragejs';